PHBI - Pharmagreen Biotech Announces Up-Listing To OTCQB Venture Market

 CARSON CITY, NV, Dec.
-20, 2021 (GLOBE NEWSWIRE) -- Pharmagreen Biotech Inc., ( PHBI), a specialized tissue cultured starter plantlet production company, targeting the CBD Hemp and Cannabis Industries, today announced its application to the OTCQB Venture Market has been approved and the company is today quoted on the OTCQB.
+21, 2021 (GLOBE NEWSWIRE) -- via NewMediaWire -- Pharmagreen Biotech Inc., ( PHBI), a specialized tissue cultured starter plantlet production company, targeting the CBD Hemp and Cannabis Industries, is pleased to update its shareholders on its application for up-listing from the OTC Pinks.
+Further to the News Release of November 4, 2021, the company reports that the application to upgrade to OTCQB has been approved and became effective on Monday, December 20, 2021.
+We appreciate the OTC Markets Group Inc. for their efforts and the privilege to being upgraded to OTCQB.

-Operated by The OTC Markets, the OTCQB is the premier marketplace for entrepreneurial and development stage U.S. and international companies that are committed to providing a high-quality trading and information experience for U.S. investors.
+Operated by OTC Markets Group Inc., the OTCQB is the premier marketplace for entrepreneurial and development stage U.S. and international companies that are committed to providing a high-quality trading and information experience for U.S. investors.
 To be eligible, companies must be current in their financial reporting, pass a minimum bid price test, and undergo an annual company verification and management certification process.

-Peter Wojcik, CFO of Pharmagreen stated “Transparency is vital to building investor confidence.
+Peter Wojcik, CEO of Pharmagreen, stated, “Transparency is vital to building investor confidence.
 For a company engaged in the cannabis industry where rules and regulations between states and the Federal Government can be in conflict, transparency can be complicated and at the same time, even more important.
-We want to thank OTC Markets for their timely and helpful processing of our application.
+We want to thank OTC Markets Group for their timely and helpful processing of our application.
 We are pleased with becoming a member of the OTCQB Venture Market.
-We believe this up listing will enhance Pharmagreen’s profile within the investment community and broaden our shareholder base.”
+We believe this up-listing will enhance Pharmagreen’s profile within the investment community and broaden our shareholder base.”

 Pharmagreen Crowdfunding Campaign On DealMaker